LDeLaRosa13/tickytacky/README.md

 - the ability to generate a new game on page load
 - the ability to switch between each player at the start of each game
-- This application gives the user a space to

 ### Installation Instructions:
 1. Go to https://github.com/LDeLaRosa13/tickytacky